joaofbantunes/outboxkit-poc/README.md

 This is a proof of concept of creating a toolkit to implement the outbox pattern.

-The goal is not to provide a full implementation, but to create foundations to implement.
+The goal is not to provide a full implementation of an outbox, but to create foundations to implement it.

 I'm going for something that is: